nm0i/tmww/doc/tmww-server.1.md

     FIELD CSVFIELD FNAME

-Line describes how to cut data: FIELD is field number in tab-separated data, CSVFIELD is field number in comma-separated data within obtained chunk (or "1").
+Line describes how to cut data: FIELD is field number in tab-separated data, CSVFIELD is "cut -f" expression for fields in comma-separated data within obtained chunk (or "1").
 Prepared data can be referenced as "FNAME" in filter expressions like "char show".

 Server plugin comes with set of default fields, see source for details.